remix-run/react-router/docs/framework/how-to/view-transitions.md

 Without any additional CSS, this provides a basic cross-fade animation between pages.

+For more information on using the View Transitions API, please refer to the ["Smooth transitions with the View Transition API" guide][view-transitions-guide] from the Google Chrome team.

 ## Image Gallery Example

-Let's build an image gallery that demonstrates more advanced view transitions.
+Let's build an image gallery that demonstrates how to trigger and use view transitions.
 We'll create a list of images that expand into a detail view with smooth animations.

 👉 **Create the image gallery route**